pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 You can now finalize your values.yaml and deploy Pachyderm.
 Check the example below.

+!!!
+Note
-Note that if you have created a GCP Managed PostgreSQL instance, you will have to replace the Postgresql section below with the appropriate values defined above.
+  - If you have created a GCP Managed PostgreSQL instance, you will have to replace the Postgresql section below with the appropriate values defined above.
+  - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/).
 ### Update Your Values.yaml

 [See an example of values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/gcp-values.yaml).
 Additionally, you can copy/paste the json key to your service account in `pachd.storage.google.cred` or use `--set-file pachd.storage.google.cred=<my-key>.json` when running the following helm install.